cljfx/cljfx/README.md

 #### Differences with JavaFX

-There are some differences in naming:
-- `disabled` property is read-only in JavaFX, and to make something disabled you have to use `disable` property, but in cljfx you use `:disabled` anyway.
-- inner classes like `Light$Distant` are called like `:distant-light`, except for `Light$Point`, which is a `:point-light-effect`, because there is also a node class `PointLight`, which in turn is a `:point-light`

 There are some "synthetic" properties that provide needed functionality usually used through some other API:
 - canvas has a `:draw` prop that is a function that receives Canvas as